Shayanna Jenkins Still Feels Aaron Hernandez Is Innocent

 “Yes, of course I do.
 I’d be a cold person to leave someone that had nobody at all.”

-Hernandez’s life in the NFL with the New England Patriots was shattered when he was arrested in 2013 for the murder of his friend Odin Loyd, who was dating Jenkins’ sister, Entertainment Tonight reported.
-Hernandez ultimately took his own life in 2017 while serving his prison sentence for the murder.
+Hernandez’s life in the NFL with the New England Patriots was shattered when he was arrested in 2013 for the murder of his friend Odin Lloyd, who was dating Jenkins’ sister, Entertainment Tonight reported.
+Hernandez ultimately took his own life in 2017 while serving a prison sentence for the murder.
 The Netflix series seeks to shed light on the life of Hernandez and examine how he became a killer through interviews with the people closest to him.

-A Radar Online report previously suggested that Hernandez might have killed Loyd by accident.
-According to the report, Hernandez bragged about killing two people in a drive-by outside a Boston nightclub — murders he went on trial for before he was ultimately acquitted.
+A Radar Online report previously suggested that Hernandez might have killed Lloyd by accident.
+According to the report, Hernandez bragged about killing two people in a drive-by outside a Boston nightclub — murders he went on trial for but was ultimately acquitted.

-Hernandez also reportedly took credit for the death of Loyd and an additional unsolved murder.
+Hernandez also reportedly took credit for the death of Lloyd and an additional unsolved murder.

 During the interview with Robach, Jenkins also revealed she wished the documentary did not focus on Aaron’s sexuality.